Prabhas And Shraddha Kapoor Are The New Love Birds? Shocking Tweets Of A Journalist Go Viral!

 About Shraddha Kapoor

 Shraddha Kapoor is already one of the most popular names of the Hindi film industry.
-Meanwhile, one of the tweets sent out by the journalist also adds that she will turn out to be the No.1 actress in Telugu with Saaho.
+Meanwhile, one of the tweets sent out by the journalist also adds that she will turn out to be the number one actress in Telugu with Saaho.

-The tweets that he sent out has gone viral on social media.
-However, Prabhas fans believe that these are just mere rumours.
-In the past, there were reports that Prabhas and Anushka Shetty were in a relationship but with time, it was proved that they were just mere rumours.
+The tweets that he sent out have gone viral on social media.
+However, Prabhas fans believe that these are just rumours.
+In the past, there were reports that Prabhas and Anushka Shetty were in a relationship but with time, it was proved that they were just idle talk.